Introduction: Analysis of OTB RedBaron Poker HUD

 A word of warning, the screen can look very intimidating at first, because you’ll see a huge HUD filled with numbers, and it may seem like something that you couldn’t understand, especially if you’re not that experienced with Poker Tracker 4 or Hold’em Manager.

 However, Andreas did a very good job taking viewers slowly through each one of these numbers throughout two videos.

-One thing that does need to be mentioned is the fact English is not Artinano’s first language, so while he explains things clearly and methodically, his accent can be a bit tough to understand at times, so it’s probably a good idea to be really focused while listening to him talking so not to miss out on anything important.
+One thing that does need to be mentioned is the fact English is not Artinano’s first language.
+So while he explains things clearly and methodically, his accent can be a bit tough to understand at times, so it’s probably a good idea to be focused while listening to him talking not to miss out on anything important.

-Like the name suggests, this part of the course filters out some interesting 3bet pots where OTB_RedBaron is the one making the 3bet, the 3bet is called, and he has to proceed with the hand but playing out of the position.
-This is generally one of the toughest situations to be in because you’re playing in a bloated pot and are first to act on all streets, so it is definitely interesting and very educational to see one of the game’s best cash game players in action.
+It is generally one of the toughest situations to be in because you’re playing in a bloated pot and are first to act on all streets, so it is interesting and very educational to see one of the game’s best cash game players in action.

 In this video, educa-p0ker also gives some advice on how to filter out the relevant information when exploring your Hold’em Manager database, which is definitely helpful in terms of working on your own game and learning how to isolate spots you’re interested in looking more into.

 As for the contents of the video, there are quite a few interesting hands looked into in an attempt to create a strategic plan for playing in 3bet pots OOP based on OTB Red Baron’s poker strategy tendencies.